ermoca/cv-omeka/_posts/2023-05-16-cover-letter.md

 hidden: true
 ---

-I am a french computer scientist with a 9 years experience in building impactful software.
+I am a french computer scientist with a 9 years experience in building impactful softwares.

 I discovered Omeka while looking for opportunities to contribute to the future of museums and online exhibits, idealy with open-source solutions.